When Insight isn't Enough

 Struggle to let go of patterns that no longer serve them?

-Gain insight in sessions but still fail to create real change?
+Gain insight in sessions but still struggle to create real change?

 Do you sometimes find yourself: